Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Who Should Choose Monday.com?

-• Growing product or engineering teams needing sprint management, task dependencies, and roadmap visibility
+• Growing product or engineering teams that need sprint management, task dependencies, and roadmap visibility

 • Agencies or marketing teams running 10+ concurrent projects with multiple stakeholders